Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

 However, in today's lesson we're interested in external (third-party) APIs that respond with data when we send them requests.
 This is an example of what is specifically known as RESTFUL API.

-REST (Representational State Transfer) is an architectural style for designing networked applications (simply, applications that communicate over a network like the internet), and RESTful APIs adhere to the principles of REST.
-These APIs use standard HTTP methods (such as GET, POST, PUT, DELETE) to perform operations on resources, and they typically respond with data in a structured format, often in JSON.
+REST, or Representational State Transfer, is an architectural style for designing networked applications—basically, applications that talk to each other over the internet.
+RESTful APIs, which follow the principles of REST, use standard HTTP methods (like GET, POST, PUT, DELETE) to do things with resources (which can be data, services, or anything else).
+The APIs usually respond with data in a structured format, commonly JSON, showing the current state of a resource (for example, fetching and displaying a specific Facebook post).

 When you make a request to a RESTful API, you are usually interacting with a remote server that provides a set of endpoints representing different resources (e.g., /users, /products).
-Each endpoint corresponds to a specific operation or resource, and
+Each endpoint corresponds to a specific operation or resource, and the server responds with the requested data or performs the requested action.

 ## Why Consume Third-Party APIs?